eProsima/Integration-Service-docs/docs/introduction.rst

 We can use Integration Service to allow communication between both DomainExample participants.
-We just need to open the folder where we saved our **config.xml** file and execute Integration Service with the file as argument in another terminal.
+We just need to open the folder where we saved our **config.xml** file and execute Integration Service with the file as an argument in another terminal.

 ::